 Let’s Make The Most of This Month

-Oangle is a web design studio in Singapore.
+Oangle is a web design agency in Singapore.
 We are in an industry where our work, like creative design services, is mostly online and can be accessed from home, and it is a privilege to have that we are still going at 100% strength through these times.
 We’ve spent so many years working from home that our beds do not call out to us every hour (nor do our parents if we live at home).

 As we managed to avoid scrambling to figure out how to work from home the past week, our team has instead taken time outside of work to create a free directory (https://wheregotfood.sg) that aims to list all food and beverage establishments that provide their own delivery island-wide.
 Do support our Singapore food & beverage industry through these times if you are able to!